MTB Project Logo

 Overview

 Welcome to Tiger Mountain, a popular multi-use recreation area that's seen an explosion of new trails and two-wheeled visitors.
-This loop details the mountain's most popular trails (as of 2017), but there's even more to see.
+This loop details some the favorite trails, but there's even more to see.
 There are some sections of road climbs, but the continued addition of singletrack means the riding only gets better year-to-year.
 Get ready for some long pedaling to access tons of exhilarating descents!

 Need to Know